eclipse-set/browser/README.md

 - `browser`: `org.eclipse.set.browser.feature.feature.group`
 - `browser-cef`: `org.eclipse.set.browser.cef.feature.feature.group`

-Before using the browser, you first need to use initialize the library:
+Before using the browser, you first need to initialize the library:
 - `org.eclipse.set.browser.lib.CEFLibrary.init("path to the cef files");`

 After doing so, you can use the `org.eclipse.set.browser.Browser` class to create a new browser instance.
 As this component is derived from the Eclipse Platform browser implementation it generally follows the same APIs, so most existing usages of a SWT browser can be reused.
 As a minimal example for the usage, see `java/org.eclipse.set.browser.example`.
 There's also further examples on [the SWT snippets website](https://www.eclipse.org/swt/snippets/) under Browser, which are generally applicable if you change the imports from `org.eclipse.swt` to `org.eclipse.set` and add the initialization call.